apache/inlong-website/docs/modules/dataproxy/architecture.md

 	public String sinkId:				DataProxy sink component name. public String sinkDataId:			DataProxy sink component data id, when sink is a pulsar sink, it will be topic name.

-  The field of MetricItemValue.metrics has these key(The fields of DataProxyMetricItem defined by the Annotation "@CountMetric"):
+  The field of MetricItemValue.metrics has these metrics(The fields of DataProxyMetricItem defined by the Annotation "@CountMetric"):

 	AtomicLong readSuccessCount:		Successful event count reading from source component.
 	AtomicLong readSuccessSize:		Successful event body size reading from source component.